Today I promised to write about Our Lady of Sorrows, the special patroness of the Congregation of Holy Cross.

 I think often about his gentle observation.
 It is a grace to be able to hold the knowledge of our own death lightly, a reality which, for many, is the ultimate sorrow and desperately avoided.
 But, like Mary, there was no avoidance of this sorrow in his words.
 The grace that supports this composure is a remarkable thing to consider.

 Since that day, a number of Holy Cross priests who have meant a great deal to us have been buried under that grass.
 John Dunne.
 Don McNeill.
 Bob Pelton.
 Dick Stout.
-Even in death, I consider them excellent company.
+Even in death, they are for us excellent company.